Case Studies

 Noise impact and mitigation feasibility study

-In 2013 HGC Engineering was retained by Braskem-Idesa to undertake a noise impact and mitigation feasibility study of the facility.
-Sound power emission levels for each item of equipment on site were obtained either from manufacturer’s published sound levels, past measurements of similar equipment by HGC Engineering, or generic predictions based on the size and capacity of the equipment.
+In 2013 HGC was retained by Braskem-Idesa to undertake a noise impact and mitigation feasibility study of the facility.
+Sound power emission levels for each item of equipment on site were obtained either from manufacturer’s published sound levels, past measurements of similar equipment by HGC, or generic predictions based on the size and capacity of the equipment.
 These source levels were used along with geometrical and topographical information about the site and surrounding area to develop a predictive acoustical computer model, in order to compute the offsite sound levels in the neighbouring communities.

 The results of the analysis indicated that with a noise barrier alongside the south Logistics area, and with appropriate noise control measures for the acoustically dominant items of process equipment, the facility-total sound levels would be within the limits of the International Finance Corporation (of the World Bank), and the Mexican Federal guidelines.